-Coorrenter Entry Criteria: Teacher judgement based on Year 10 performance Geography Торіс Descriptor Assessments Sacred Heart Spatial Patterns Demonstrate understanding of the spatial distribution of phenomena and its impacts within te taiao.
-Certificate Data Explore te taiao using data.
-Assessments will be based on a 11GEO Natural Processes Demonstrate understanding of how natural processes operate within te taiao. combination of exams, assignments and common tests Geographic Skills Geographic skills applied to te taiao.
-Teacher in Charge: Ms McKee Research into weat Looking in depth in Extreme Natural Ex Cocoa Production I to a Current Issue facing New Zealand rents - such as Earthquakes ns for future study.
-Where does this course lead?
-To Level 2 Geography.
-Cost: Field work is an integral part of the course.
-Students are required to purchase a Skills Book to support their learning for the Skills Exter The total cost for this is \$30.
+Coorranby Entry Criteria: Teacher judgement based on Year 10 performance Beography Торіс Descriptor Assessments acred Heart Spatial Patterns Demonstrate understanding of the spatial distribution of phenomena and its impacts within te taiao.
+Certificate 11GEO Data Explore te taiao using data.
+Assessments will be based on a Natural Processes Demonstrate understanding of how natural processes operate within te taiao. combination of exams, assignment and common tests Geographic Skills Geographic skills applied to te taiao.
+Teacher in Charge: Ms McKee You will learn: The Sacred Heart Certificate course covers topics such as: Research into weather comparisons Looking in depth into a Current Issue facing New Zealand Extreme Natural Events - such as Earthquakes Cocoa Production Patterns Geographic skills and concepts are integrated into the geography course throughout the year, which establish solid foundations for future study.

+Students are required to purchase a skills book to support their learning for the skills external.
+The total cost for this book is \$30.